Recipe Overview

 Instructions

-- Melt butter In large skillet over medium high heat.
+- Melt butter In large skillet over medium high heat.2 tablespoons unsalted butter

 - Add apples and brown sugar.
-Continue to cook over medium high heat for 15 minutes, or until apples are softened, stirring occasionally.
+Continue to cook over medium high heat for 15 minutes, or until apples are softened, stirring occasionally.3 cups diced apples (roughly ½ inch), unpeeled, ½ cup packed brown sugar

 Notes

-- I used a combination of Honeycrisp and Gala.
-Other varieties that would work well are Jonagold, Jonathan, Braeburn, Granny Smith, or Cortland.
+- Apple choices: I like a combination of Honeycrisp and Gala.
+Other varieties that work well are Jonagold, Jonathan, Braeburn, Granny Smith, or Cortland.

 This was an excellent recipe for apple cinnamon turnovers.
 My mother, brothers, and mother-in-law loved them!